kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Star Maps.md

 This section will describe all the actions you need to take for the All Star Maps speedrun.

 Notation:
-- `Level ups are highlighted in code block`
 - *Inventory/Equipment changes are highlighted in italics*
 - `Shopping trips are highlighted in large code blocks`
 - **Hard Saves to make are highlighted in bold**